hannesd/omv-zfs-ras-nas/README.md

 - I want a system that I can run 24/7 with minimal power consumption.
 - RAID is not supported by OMV when the hard disks are connected via USB.
 Technically using RAID with USB disks is possible but unreliable and dangerous.
 - ZFS has some awesome features:
-  - Mirroring (replaced RAID)
+  - Supports (among other RAID-like modes) mirroring (replaces mdadm).
+  - Supports snapshots.
+  - Supports volumes (replaces LVM).
+  - Supports encryption (replaces LUKS).
-  - Snapshots
+  - Supports compression.
+  - ZFS can directly transfer snapshots to other machines, thus facilitating easy and fast off-site backup strategies.
-  - Smart behavior when recovering from a failure (only syncs real data, not the entire drive)
+  - Smart behavior when recovering from a failure (only syncs real data, not the entire drive).

-  - Supports volumes (replaces LVM)
-  - Supports encryption (replaces LUKS)
+## Disclaimer

+RAID is not a backup, it only protects you from a hard-drive failure.
+ZFS' support for snapshots adds some limited backup functionality.
+I still recommend a regular off-site backup.

-## My Rig
+## Hardware

 - Raspberry Pi 4 with 4GB RAM.
 - A case with a fan.